SM 25x175 [2xM8] / N52 - magnetic roller

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+- They are prone to breaking as they are extremely fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
 The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

-- Magnets exposed to a humid environment can corrode.
-Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,
+- Due to their susceptibility to corrosion in a humid environment, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials when using them outdoors,

-Neodymium magnets are over 10 times stronger than ferrite magnets (the ones in speakers), and their power can surprise you.
+Comparing neodymium magnets to ferrite magnets (found in speakers), they are 10 times stronger, and their power can surprise you.

-To use magnets properly, it is best to familiarize yourself with our information beforehand.
+To handle magnets properly, it is best to familiarize yourself with our information beforehand.
 This will help you avoid significant harm to your body and the magnets themselves.

 Avoid drilling or mechanical processing of neodymium magnets.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.